bmuschko/gradle-kubernetes-plugin/README.md

 # gradle-multi-project-example

-Generic multi-project structure that we think represents the best gradle has to offer.
+Generic multi-project stub that we think represents the best gradle has to offer.

 ## Sub-Project Status